Skip to footer

 • Showing and Competing

-A chart showing recommendations for horse winter blanket weights based on the horses location and clipping style.
+A chart showing recommendations for winter blanket weights based on the horse's location and clipping style.

 Along with the style and weight of the blanket, there are blanket parts and features to consider.
-Some features offer more protection against the elements while others make it easier to remove or put on the blanket.
-Read on to discover how some blanket parts and features may be better for different horses or situations.
+Some features offer more protection against the elements, while others make it easier to remove or put on the blanket.
+Read on to discover how certain blanket parts and features may be better for your horse's stable or turnout conditions!

-A labeled picture showing parts and features of a winter horse blanket.
+A labeled picture showing parts and features of a winter horse blanket on a bay horse in the snow.

 3. Neckpieces/Neck Covers offer further warmth and protection from the elements.
 Some attach directly onto the blanket while others may be incorporated into the blanket itself, such as a "combo" blanket.
 The removable neckpiece option is ideal for horses living in climates where the temperature can vary during the winter season.